- This event has passed.

 Three of the songs are inspired by the life, speeches, and writings of civil rights activist James Forman (1928-2005), whose personal archives are housed at the Queens College Rosenthal Library; and two are about social justice issues in America today.
 Together, the songs and dances serve as a call to action, a protest against injustice, and a demand that America become a more just, equitable, inclusive and truly great nation.

-This original work is the culmination of the first-ever Kupferberg Arts Incubator initiative, an innovative artist residency program launched in 2020.
+This original work is the culmination of the first-ever Kupferberg Arts Incubator initiative, an artist residency program launched in 2020 with seed funding from the Max and Selma Kupferberg Family Foundation.

 “KCA is thrilled to bring the inaugural Kupferberg Arts Incubator project to fruition with Action Songs/Protest Dances, a new music and dance work by the brilliant choreographer and Professor Edisa Weeks, whose vision for this piece was a masterclass in collaboration and creative exploration.
 Edisa’s depth of commitment and passion towards this project has been an inspiration for everyone involved,” – Jon Yanofsky, Director, Kupferberg Center for the Arts.